 - a local clinical commissioning group

 - two NHS acute trusts

 The network is provided by MLL Telecoms, in partnership with CityFibre.
-The new fibre network will extend to over 300 public sector sites in Suffolk (the Suffolk Cloud Network).
+The new fibre network extends to over 200 public sector sites in Suffolk (the Suffolk Cloud Network).

-Suffolk has been awarded a £5.9 million grant from the Department for Digital Culture Media and Sport (DCMS) Local Full Fibre Networks (LFFN) fund.
-This has allowed us to increase the scope of the project from 3 to 10 towns in Suffolk.
+The network was partly funded by a £5.9 million grant from the Department for Digital Culture Media and Sport (DCMS) Local Full Fibre Networks (LFFN) fund.
+This allowed us to increase the scope of the project from 3 to 10 towns in Suffolk.